alpyen/fpga-mediaplayer/README.md

 - Control Unit
   - Use Generic for Memory Address width that is set in the TLE and passed to the CU and AD
   - Add Base Address to the TLE so the data is not assumed to be at address zero
+- Media format
+  - encode resolution into header?
 - Vendor agnostic
   - move all vendor specific stuff into entities
+- Restructure Control Unit to use less FFs?

 ## Vivado
 - Change the board store in the project-tcl to be OS-independent